 Nursing homes and assisted living facilities should demonstrate an adequate level of care for their patients.
-Sadly, a large number of Chicago nursing home abuse and neglect cases involve those who suffer from injuries related to immobility.
+Sadly, a large number of Chicago nursing home abuse and neglect cases involve those who suffer from injuries and complications of immobility.
 Immobile patients, unfortunately, have a greater chance of running into complications during their stay at a nursing home or assisted living facility.

 Elderly patients who have been immobilized require more care than those who are able to get up and move around as they please.
 Nursing home staff are trained professionals who have the capability to deal with older patients who require bed rest.

 If your loved one suffered from physical or psychological complications of immobility or other major complications in a nursing home, call to schedule a free consultation with an experienced Chicago nursing home abuse or neglect attorney at Curcio Law Offices.

 Nursing Homes Cannot Leave an Immobile Patient Alone Without Risk

 Chicago nursing homes and hospitals have been under the spotlight for their lack of care for their older patients, intensive care unit patients, and critically ill patients.
 The primarily affected victim often remains the immobile patient.

 Bedridden patients, generally those immobilized from a debilitating disease, repeatedly require more routine care and attention.
 The nursing process should encourage the staff to perform skin assessment checks, muscle strength/muscle weakness tests, and frequent position changes.
 When we place our loved ones in a nursing home or assisted living facility and pay for their services, we hope that they’re being closely monitored and cared for by trained professionals.

 Issues arise whenever immobile or critically ill patients are neglected in nursing homes.
 While many family members do understand that not every patient can be monitored 24/7, they still expect that their loved ones are checked on and moved at least once every 2 hours.